gamemachine/tachyon-networking/README.md

 ## Concurrency
-The best concurrency is no concurrency.
-Tachyon is parallel but uses no concurrency primitives internally.
-Instead it leverages the nature of Udp by simply running multiple Tachyon instances one per port.
-And provides a Pool abstraction to manage these instances and run their receive flows in parallel.

-Concurrent sending is supported for unreliable but not reliable.
-For reliable sends you have to send from one thread at a time.
-Udp sockets are atomic at the OS level, so unreliable is just a direct path to that.
-UnreliableSender is a struct that can be created for use in other threads.
-That is a rust thing it's not needed for actual thread safety it's just needed for Rust to know it's safe.
+Tachyon can be run highly parallel but uses no concurrency internally.
+By design nothing in Tachyon is thread safe.

+Parallelism is achieved by running multiple Tachyon's on different ports, and the Pool api exposes those as a single Tachyon more or less.
+Managing the internal mappings of connections and identities to ports for you.
+And then it runs the receives for those in parallel.

+Sending unreliable messages from multiple threads is supported through special unreliable senders (see below).

-Parallel receiving uses batching concurrency.
-We use a concurrent queue of non concurrent queues to limit fine grained concurrency to just a couple of ops per server.
+Parallel receiving uses batching concurrency in it's flow.
+We use a concurrent queue of non concurrent queues to limit atomic operations to just a small handful per tachyon instance.

-## Todo list
-Integrate the pooling so it's more seamless.
-Mostly a matter of tweaking the public api a bit and a few more helper methods.
-You shouldn't really have to think about the parallelism you just pick a level and go.

-There is a complete C# integration layer not yet pushed to github.
-Should be coming soon.

 ## Usage